twitocode/Tantalum/content/University/Year 1/CS 1JC3/Operating System and the Internet.md

 Shell scripts can package commands together (.sh, .bash, etc.)
 Very hard to use
 ## Files
-A finite sequence of data stored on a persistent data storage device.
+A finite sequence of data (characters or bits) stored on a persistent data storage device.
+- txt files
+- binary failes
+- .exe, .docs, etc
 ### File Systems

 ## Processes